RedisLabs/redislabs-docs/content/rs/administering/designing-production/security/account-management.md

 (/images/rv/icon_edit.png#no-click "Edit").
 To change a user from internal to external, you must delete the user and re-add it.

+### Resetting user passwords

+To reset a user password from the CLI, run:

+`rladmin cluster reset_password <username>`

+You are asked to enter and confirm the new password.

 ## Setting Local Password Policies

 RS supports enforcement for password complexity and expiration.